alditoOt/Momodora-Moonlit-Farewell-Randomizer/README.md

 - Fairy Village, talking to the big fairy woman whose name I don't remember right now (yeah, you're gonna have to use the elevators for this one...)
 - Ashen Hinterlands, Serpent that gives you the Lunar Attunement

-## IMPORTANT
+## IMPORTANT: I Lost a Skill I Already Had?
 **IF** leaving and entering the room again doesn't give you your skill back, you can go back to the main menu and open your save file.
 This should give you back your skill, and you will usually enter the rooms where you get these only once or twice.
-This is an unfortunate oversight on how the game handles these skills so this is the workaround for now.
+This is an unfortunate oversight on my part due to how the game handles these skills so this is the workaround for now, until I find a more comfortable solution (already in the works).

 ## Items You Can Receive
 - All skills (all 5 main skills and fast travel)